mjstroup/Chess/README.md

 *The white Pawn on d4 checks the black King, and exd4 EP resolves the check.*

 For this specific situation, I did not have the Pawn on e4 listed as an attacker for the d4 pawn, as En Passant is a temporary move that comes and goes in one [ply](https://en.wikipedia.org/wiki/Ply_(game_theory)).
-As a solution, I simply added a couple of lines in the check handling section of the legal move generator to verify if En Passant is possible, and adding it to the list of legal moves if it is.
+As a solution, I simply added a couple of lines in the check handling section of the legal move generator to verify if En Passant is possible, and added it to the list of legal moves if it is.

 The second and more interesting case occurs when an En Passant results in a [discovered check](https://en.wikipedia.org/wiki/Discovered_attack).